freenas/freenas-docs/userguide/system.rst

 .. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.

-After HA has been configured, an :guilabel:`HA Enabled` icon is shown to the right of the :guilabel:`Alert` icon on the active node.
+After HA has been configured, an :guilabel:`HA Enabled` icon appears to the right of the :guilabel:`Alert` icon on the active node.

 When HA has been disabled by the system administrator, the status icon